Japan–South Korea relations: Sea of Japan naming dispute

 Japan claims that Western countries named it the "Sea of Japan" prior to 1860, before the growth of Japanese influence over Korean foreign policy after the outbreak of the First Sino-Japanese War in 1894.
 Further, Japan claims that the primary naming occurred during the period of Sakoku, when Japan had very little foreign contact, and thus Japan could not have influenced the naming decisions.
-It was the 1928 International Hydrographic Organization's Limits of Oceans and Seas document, which officially took the name Sea of Japan, which eventually influenced other official international documents such as those by the United Nations.
+It was the 1928 International Hydrographic Organization's Limits of Oceans and Seas document, which officially took the name "Sea of Japan", which eventually influenced other official international documents such as those by the United Nations.
 Japan also claims that it is not important whether the term "East Sea" has been used in Korea for more than 2000 years because it is only the localized name and how it was named internationally is more important.
 South Korea claims that Korea was occupied by the Japanese and effectively had no international voice to protest in 1928.

 Liancourt Rocks

-The Liancourt Rocks, called Dokdo (독도; 獨島) in Korean and Takeshima (竹島) in Japanese, are a group of islets in the Sea of Japan that is occupied by South Korea.
+The Liancourt Rocks, called Dokdo (독도; 獨島) in Korean and Takeshima (竹島) in Japanese, are a group of islets in the East Sea that is occupied by South Korea.
 There are valuable fishing grounds around the islets and potentially large reserves of methane clathrate.
 The territorial dispute is a major source of nationalist tensions between the two nations.
 Currently, South Korea occupies the island, which has its Korean Coast Guard stationed there, as well as two elderly Korean residents.